markjoshwel/Hounds/README.md

 2. **Exporting from Scratch**

-   To export the project from scratch, you will need minimally Godot **4** and later.
+   To export the project from scratch, you will need Godot 4 alpha 10.
 Also needed are target platform-specific tools (e.g. Android Studio, Xcode) which you can find out more about here: <https://docs.godotengine.org/en/latest/tutorials/export/>

 ## License